-At SilverSummit, we understand that it is incumbent upon us to support our community through financial investments in organizations that serve our members.
-The SilverSummit Community Investment program will do just that.
+At SilverSummit, we understand that it is incumbent upon us to support our community through financial investments in organizations that serve our Members.
+The SilverSummit Community Investment Program does just that.

 Award Range and Time Period

-December 2022 – Successful applicants will be notified via email and posted on our website.
+- December 2023: Awardee Notification.
+Successful applicants will be notified via email and posted on our website.

-To receive consideration for the SilverSummit Community Investment Program, an organization must legally operate a Nevada based 501(C)(3) organization, be an educational institution, municipality, or a Nevada Medicaid provider.
-Currently, the SilverSummit Community Investment Program can only invest in programming serving Washoe and Clark Counties.
-SilverSummit Investments should primarily serve SilverSummit Members and can benefit the broader population while doing so (plainly put, the program can serve non-SilverSummit members too)
+Candidates must legally operate a Nevada based 501(C)(3) organization, or be an educational institution, municipality, or a Nevada Medicaid provider.
+The SilverSummit Community Investment Program funding can serve Nevadans in all counties.
+SilverSummit Investments should primarily serve SilverSummit Members but can benefit the broader population while doing so (plainly put, the program funding can serve non-SilverSummit members, too).

 SilverSummit Healthplan will not consider Investments for:

-- Political action committees, candidates, cause or lobbying
+- Political action committees, candidates, causes or lobbying

-SUPPORT FOR THE CONTINUUM OF HOUSING SERVICES, EXAMPLE:
+SUPPORT FOR THE CONTINUUM OF HOUSING SERVICES, FOR EXAMPLE: